 Yes, it’s antibacterial too!
 Use this on kitchen surfaces, around sinks, window sills, mantles, shower tiles.
 Just not wood.

-1 cup white vinegar from distillate
+1 cup white vinegar from a distillate

 1 cup water